fabn/google_authentication/README.markdown

       acts_as_google_user :omniauthable, :token_authenticable, :trackable, :timeoutable, :rememberable
     end

-## Known issues

-I'm a fun of Cucumber + Rspec so I tried to test my gem with these two tools, however it is not fully tested (I had trouble in writing some spec for a Rails Engine) but it still has a pretty decent coverage.

-Moreover I wrote some high level integration test with [Aruba](https://github.com/cucumber/aruba) but I can't make them running.
-I opened [an issue on for aruba](https://github.com/cucumber/aruba/issues/77), but I'm not sure that the problem is with Aruba itself, it could also be related in some way with Bundler.
-You can clone the repo and run the features by yourself to see what's happening.
-Any fix for that is welcome...

 ## Contributing to google_authentication

 I'm using the [gitflow model](https://github.com/nvie/gitflow) to maintain this gem, so all the development stuff is in